Museo Civico di Storia Naturale di Milano: Museum

+Collections

 The museum is divided into five different permanent sections: Mineralogy (with a large collection of minerals from all over the world); Paleontology (with several fossils of dinosaurs and other prehistoric organisms); Natural History of Man (dedicated to the origins and evolution of humans with a particular attention to the relationship of the latter with the environment); Invertebrate Zoology (dedicated to mollusks, arthropods and entomology); and Vertebrate Zoology (dedicated to vertebrates, both exotic and European).

 The museum exhibits the largest Italian collection of over 100 full size dioramas.
 These allow visitors to observe many aspects of faraway ecosystems.